CDC: Deadly listeria outbreak spanning 10 states linked to ice cream

-PROVIDENCE, R.I.
-(WPRI) — The Centers for Disease Control and Prevention (CDC) has tied a Florida-based ice cream company to a multistate listeria outbreak.
+The Centers for Disease Control and Prevention tied a Florida-based ice cream company to a multistate listeria outbreak, KTLA sister station WPRI reports.

 Six of those 14 people, according to the CDC, mentioned Big Olaf Creamery by name, or a location known to serve that specific brand of ice cream.